msample/envoy-filter-example/inject.rst

   *(optional, array)* defaults to empty.

 response_body
-  *(optional, string)* defaults to empty string
+  *(optional, string)* defaults to empty string.

 redo_routing // TODO Add this
-   *(optional, boolean)* if you wanted injected headers to be able to influence routing set this to true so the route is recacluated after the headers are injected.
+   *(optional, boolean)* if you wanted injected headers to be able to influence routing set this to true so the route is re-calcuated after the headers are injected.
 Defaults to false.
 May have performance impact with complex routing rules.